Breast engorgement

 - Gently massage the breast in a downward motion from the chest wall toward the nipple while your baby is feeding.

-- Use a cold compress, like a cool gel pack from the fridge, or a chilled washed cabbage leaf over the breast to relieve inflammation.
+- Use a cool pack from the fridge, or a chilled washed cabbage leaf over the breast to reduce inflammation.

 - Express milk after a feed, either by hand or with a breast pump, if your breasts still feel full.